Make a Pilgrimage to West and South-West Kintyre

 Old Parish Church of Kilkivan

-The ruins of this church stand within a graveyard about 180 metres South of the main road Campbeltown to Machrihanish Road, about a mile from the Golf links and village of Machrihanish.
+The ruins of this church stand within a graveyard about 180 metres South of the main road from Campbeltown to Machrihanish, about a mile from the Golf links and village of Machrihanish.
 Dedicated to Saint Kevin, the church houses eight Medieval West Highland tombstones showing knights in bascinet helmets and mail / quilted tunics reaching to the knee.
 According to history, here stood what later became Campbeltown Cross, a gift from a son to his father.
-An inscription in Lombardic capitals reads: ‘This is the cross of Ivor MacEachran, sometimes parson of Kilkivan, and his son, sir Andrew, parson of Kilchoman, who caused it to be made.
+An inscription in Lombardic capitals reads: ‘This is the cross of Ivor MacEachran, sometimes parson of Kilkivan, and his son, Sir Andrew, parson of Kilchoman, who caused it to be made.

 Old Parish Church of Killean